 Do not use blackstrap molasses as a substitute for light or dark molasses.
 It has a strong, bitter taste and isn't very sweet.
 It's more likely to wreck your recipe than help it.

 Crystallized molasses occurs when it's been stored on the shelf for a long time.
 This could be an indication that the molasses is getting rancid, but not necessarily.
 Do a little taste test; it's very likely that it's just fine.
-In order to remove the crystals from your molasses, just pour the molasses into a pan, and heat it slowly, until the sugar crystals dissolve back into the molasses, or heat it in the microwave at 30 second intervals, until the same happens.
+In order to remove the crystals from your molasses, just pour the molasses into a pan, and heat it slowly until the sugar crystals dissolve back into the molasses, or heat it in the microwave at 30-second intervals until the same happens.
 Measure out what you need for your recipe.
 Then, transfer the rest to an air-tight container, and place it back in your pantry.
 Molasses will keep for several years; so as long as it still looks and tastes good, it's still okay to use.

 Note: If your molasses is in a glass container, you can heat it in its container instead of pouring it into a pan.
 Just fill a pan halfway with water, remove the lid from your jar of molasses, and place it in the pan to create a double boiler.
 That'll leave you with one less pan to scrub at the end of the day.